 - 1. Everyone who is part of the school community must adhere to the Single Equality Scheme Policy and Equality Duty Statement which is available on the school website or from the main office. - 2.
 Use appropriate language and behaviour with children. - 3.
 Please sign in and out of the premises and wear a visitors badge at all times. - 4.
-Report any breakages or accidents to the main office. - 5.
-If you feel any way uncomfortable about the behaviour of a child please discuss this with the staff or Designated Safeguarding Lead, Bianca lasi. - 6.
-Seek permission to bring a vehicle on to the school premises from the main office before arrival as the school business manager, Pauline Reid, will need to assess the risk. - 7.
-Never give a pupil a lift in your vehicle unless you have appropriate insurance, parental consent and a member of staff present. - 8.
+Report any breakages, health and safety hazards or accidents to the main office. - 5.
+If you feel any way uncomfortable about the behaviour of a child please discuss this with the staff or Designated Safeguarding Lead, Dave Rooney. - 6.
+Seek permission to bring a vehicle on to the school premises from the main office before arrival as the office manager, Louise Berry, will need to assess the risk. - 7.
+Never give a pupil a lift in your vehicle unless you have appropriate insurance, parental consent, SLT consent and a member of staff present. - 8.
 Mobile phones should be turned off when on site.
 In an emergency please use the phone in the main office. - 9.
-All photography and filming within school is prohibited unless permission is granted from the Executive Principal, Head of School or Designated Safeguarding Lead. - 10.
+All photography and filming within school is prohibited unless permission is granted from the Executive Principal, Head of School or Designated Safeguarding Lead.
+This is only permitted on school devices. - 10.
 If a child attempts to make contact with you through a social networking site, screen print the page, inform the school immediately and do not respond. - 11.
 All visitors should be aware that Lowbrook Academy has Whistleblowing, Child Protection and Safeguarding, Online Policies these are available on the school website or at the main office. - 12.
 Clothing should be respectful of pupils, staff and the working environment and community. - 13.
-Professionals should bring photographic ID and proof of DBS.
+Professionals should bring photographic ID and proof of DBS or DBS compliant through volunteer agency.
 We request that all professionals make appointments so that their visit is organised and purposeful and does not interfere with the classroom learning.

-In signing the visitors' book you are agreeing to the above code of conduct
+In signing the visitors' management system you are agreeing to the above code of conduct